dotnet/arcade/Documentation/CorePackages/Signing.md

 #### The Signing.props file

 The Arcade SDK include a set of predefined configurations for the SignTool in the [Sign.proj](../src/Microsoft.DotNet.Arcade.Sdk/tools/Sign.proj) file.
-However, you can override/remove/update any of these configurations by including a file named `Signing.props` in the `\build\` folder of your repository.
+However, you can override/remove/update any of these configurations by including a file named `Signing.props` in the `\eng\` folder of your repository.
 See examples on the next section.

 ## Usage Examples